MischaU8/yumyum/tools/rectangle-box-tool-toggle-center-corner-previous-versions_D-akGamu3DQ.md

 box simply press the Tab Key
-to toggle between Center and Corner use this handy hotkey for more flexibility when working with these tools oh look at the time foreign
+to toggle between Center and Corner use this handy hotkey for more flexibility when working with these tools